Tourists warned as thousands of venomous spider crabs swarm UK beach

 Pictures shared on social media have captured the swarming crustaceans that massed in the shallows of Porthgwidden Beach, St Ives.

-The crabs are there to shed their shells before returing to their breeding ground as part of the species’ annual migration pattern to seek out warmer waters.
+The crabs are there to shed their shells before returning to their breeding ground as part of the species’ annual migration pattern to seek out warmer waters.

 When the crabs moult, they exit through the back of their shell, leaving behind the whole exoskeleton including the legs and eye stalks, which can look just like an intact crab.